atrocore/export-feeds/desc/export-feeds-desc-en.md

 #### Products Filter

-The TreoPIM system allows you to export a specific range of product data, which can be defined on the `PRODUCTS FILTER` panel.
+The AtroPIM system allows you to export a specific range of product data, which can be defined on the `PRODUCTS FILTER` panel.
 Here you can build filters by categories linked to the product, entity fields of the product itself, and by product attributes and their values:

 ![Products filter](_assets/products-filter.jpg)